mrbatty/l4d2_launcher_commands/README.md

 My main FOV is tuned for 140 degrees of view (approximately human field of view) , which in other aspect ratios my values might be too much.

-I also have an i7-2600 non K quadcore, and multicore cvars in script are set to a value of 4. you should try setting these settings to your cpu # of cores.
+I also have an i7-2600 non K quadcore, and multicore cvars in script are set to a value of 4. you should try setting these to your cpu # of cores.

 ;;;;